 And then I rambled on life and programming competitions.

 If you didn’t get it yet, this post so far has been written to meaningfully echo the last one.
 Nothing so abrupt has happened this year, but I just realized how nice it was to have a paragraph humorously listing the weird stuff I had gotten myself into over the course of 2013, so I’m going to do so again, even more completely.
-(Broken into headers for easy skipping by people who don’t care for reading about certain categories.)

 Random video!
 Although I feel that I’ve heard it earlier, my first conscious memory of getting linked to it is from this post.
 At first I thought it would be the right background music for this post, but upon further reflection I think it mainly suited me while I was writing this post.
 Well, it’s topical if you mentally replace “day” with “year”.